Daily Crime Log

 Case reports may also be closed out by:

-- Pending: A complaint which has been investigated, but currently lacks sufficient information to determine who committed the crime.
+- Pending or Not Assigned: A complaint which has been investigated, but currently lacks sufficient information to determine who committed the crime.

 - Administrative: A complaint which is reviewed and determined to be non-criminal in nature.